 The titular bounty hunter hails from the same planet as the uber-popular Star Wars character Boba Fett and wears similar armor.
 The gunslinger will operate at the outer edges of the galaxy following the fall of the Empire in Star Wars Episode VI: Return of the Jedi.
 Though the Rebellion is celebrating its victory against Emperor Palpatine, much of the galaxy has fallen into chaos without a central government.

-The Mandalorian is the first major television series that will air on Disney+, the streaming service Disney plans to launch this fall.
-The series will be eight episodes long and cost a reported $100 million to make.
-Jon Favreau — the director of Iron Man, The Jungle Book and the upcoming Lion King — is executive producing and writing the Star Wars show.
+The Mandalorian is the first major television series that will air on Disney+, the streaming service Disney plans to launch Nov.
+12. The series will be eight episodes long and cost a reported $100 million to make.

 Here’s everything we know so far about The Mandalorian.

 For those unfamiliar with the Mandalorians, they are a race of warriors who featured in Star Wars: The Clone Wars.
 Boba Fett, a bounty hunter who first appeared in the original Star Wars trilogy, was not himself a Mandalore, but he wore their armor for intimidation purposes, as did his father, Jango Fett.

 Jon Favreau announced on Instagram that the plot of The Mandalorian would focus on a “lone gunfighter” who operates in the far reaches of the galaxy, outside of the New Republic’s reach.
 The show will be set three years after Return of the Jedi, after the fall of the Empire but before the First Order emerges.